ohlerlab/Riboseq_Pipeline/README.md

 ### Running the pipeline
 - After the initial configuration and dry run use:
+-> this doesn't work without the dependencies
     ```
     bash ../src/snake_job.sh
     ```

-    *Note: This command can be run interactively with screen for color-coded feedback or with qsub.*
+    *Note: This command can be run interactively with screen for color-coded feedback (qrsh) or with qsub.*

-- Accessing the container for running interactively:
-     ```
-     singularity run -B /fast/AG_Ohler/:/fast/AG_Ohler/ docker://
-    dermotharnett/riboseq_pipeline
-     ```
-     *Note: the `-B` entry mounts file paths, so that Docker can see the folders.*
-     It will take a while to download all the necessary programs and libraries the first time.

 ### Debugging